Wednesday, October 09, 2024

 See the Supreme Court of Canada (“SCC”) decision in CCH Canadian Ltd. v.
 Law Society of Upper Canada, 2004 SCC 13 (CanLII), [2004] 1 SCR 339, <https://canlii.ca/t/1glp0>, which is the Magna Carta of Canadian copyright law.

-Apart the sometimes fictional, fulsome, and even false fulminations of Blacklock’s and/or its very few supporters, the decision is not controversial and is certainly not “riddled with flaws”.
+Apart from the sometimes fictional, fulsome, and even false fulminations of Blacklock’s and/or its very few supporters, the decision is not controversial and is certainly not “riddled with flaws”.
 The following respected law firms and a noted professor have written about it responsibly and usefully;

 On the other hand, we have seen Barry Sookman’s blog that is riddled with controversial comments and Lorne Gunter’s so called journalism that is unprofessional, unreliable, indefensible, and unworthy even of the Toronto Sun.
 We have recently seen Blacklock’s itself has published false information, such as stating that comments by Messrs.
 Gay and Plotkin (who both were counsel in the Federal Court) were deleted from LinkedIn.